jediscript/php-nginx-postgres-docker/README.md

 ### How-to

-1. Copy all your lumen application files to `/lumen` directory
+1. Copy all your lumen application files to `/lumen` directory or symlink your project in it.
+Example: `ln -s /path/to/application/directory lumen`
 2. Run `docker-compose up -d` in the root directory.
 Where `docker-compose.yml` is located
 3. Access [localhost](http://localhost:8080) in your browser to see if your Lumen app is running.

-> **Tip:** create a fresh Lumen app using instructions [here](https://lumen.laravel.com/docs/5.6#installing-lumen) for new projects
+> **Tip for Lumen micro-framework:** create a fresh Lumen app using instructions [here](https://lumen.laravel.com/docs/5.6#installing-lumen) for new projects

 ### Database Management
 - Using [Adminer](https://www.adminer.org/) as a tool to manage the PostgreSQL database
-- Use the default credentials (can be changed) found in `./docker-compose.yml` to connect

 ### Contributing

 Contribution is always welcome.
-This is an ongoing improvement for local PHP/Lumen development setup.
+This is an ongoing improvement for local PHP development setup.

 Please submit a pull request for your contribution.
 Thank you.